awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

    ```
 **Note**
 If you receive an xfsctl failed: Cannot allocate memory error, you may need to update the Linux kernel on your instance\.
 For more information, refer to your specific operating system documentation\.
-If you receive a The filesystem is already *nnnnnnn* blocks long\.
-Nothing to do\! error, see [Expanding a Linux Partition](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/expand-linux-partition.html)\.
+If you receive the error The filesystem is already *nnnnnnn* blocks long\.
+Nothing to do\!, see [Expanding a Linux Partition](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/expand-linux-partition.html)\.

 1. Use the df \-h command to report the existing file system disk space usage, in this example showing 70 GiB on the ext4 file system and 100 GiB on the XFS file system: